Betty-Kamau/alx-low_level_programming/0x00-hello_world/README.md

 Use the function puts
 You are not allowed to use printf
 Your program should end with the value 0
+7. The file 6-size.c has a script that writes Write a C program that prints the size of various types on the computer it is compiled and run on.

+You should produce the exact same output as in the example Warnings are allowed
+Your program should return 0
+You might have to install the package libc6-dev-i386 on your Linux (Vagrant) to test the -m32 gcc option